surajgoraya/hey/README.md

-# hey.surajgoraya.ca - a links landing page similar to how linktree works, but for me :)
+# hey.surajgoraya.ca

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+### a links landing page similar to how linktree works, but for me :)

 ## What is this?